Pellikaaan/Pellikaaan/README.md

 # Tim-Pellikaan

 # 👋 Hi there!
-I'm Nazli
+I'm Tim

 I'm a passionate software developer with interests in AI, web technologies.